-In this article we know about boiler efficiency meaning and formula for direct method of calculation.
-Also we practice with an example.
+In this article, we learn about boiler efficiency’s meaning and formula for direct method of calculation.
+Also, we practice with an example.

 Boiler Efficiency involves the ratio between energy output to energy input.
-It is a fraction of energy input that actually goes into raising steam.
+It is a fraction of the energy input that goes into raising steam.

 The formula is as follows: